 The appraisal processes of resources play a crucial role as teachers’ assessments of resources and coping mechanisms, both internal (e.g., classroom management skills) and external (e.g., supportive colleagues), significantly impact their stress levels.
 When resources are lacking and coping fails, negative consequences like burnout and high turnover can arise [@jalongo2006; @unterbrink2007; @aloe2014].
 This highlights the importance of teachers’ appraisal of their professional competencies, including their ability to manage classroom disruptions effectively [@klieme2008concept; @konig2016teacher].

-As shown in Fig. 1, both primary and secondary appraisals are influenced by teachers’ characteristics, e.g., their professional experience, shaping their classroom management skills.
-As experience grows, teachers develop cognitive scripts for managing classroom events resulting in more complex and effective classroom management skills [@wolff2021classroom].
+As shown in Fig. 1, both primary and secondary appraisals are influenced by teachers’ characteristics such as their professional experience, shaping their classroom management skills.
+As professional experience grows, teachers develop cognitive scripts for managing classroom events, resulting in more complex and effective classroom management skills [@wolff2021classroom].
 Especially beginning teachers face considerable stress and often feel overwhelmed by the demands of teaching [@ophardt2017klassenmanagement; @wolff2015keeping; @ klusmann2012berufliche], with many leaving the profession within the first five years [@ingersoll2003].
-Research shows less experienced teachers are more susceptible to burnout, underscoring the importance of experience and job satisfaction in predicting teacher stress [@fisher2011].
+Research shows less experienced teachers are more susceptible to burnout, underscoring the importance of professional experience in predicting teacher stress [@fisher2011].

-In summary, previous studies have revealed that teachers’ (and students’) HR changes, depending on the activity and stressors they experience, whereby teacher-centered phases, in particular, led to an increase in HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
+In summary, previous studies have revealed that teachers’ (and students’) HR changes, depending on their activities and the stressors they experience, whereby particularly teacher-centered phases led to an increase in HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
 Furthermore, it could be shown that HR as an indicator of stress can be assessed using low-cost, non-intrusive fitness trackers and that HR increases in activating phases and even before stress occurs [@Darnell2019; @chalmers2021].
-However, studies collecting data from teacher-worn fitness trackers in a large enough sample to explore links with factors such as subjective stressor appraisal, or effects of teaching experience, are still lacking.
-Our study aims to close this research gap.
+However, studies are still lacking, that investigate data from teacher-worn fitness trackers in larger samples to explore the links between teachers’ HR and subjective stressor appraisal or effects of teaching experience.

 ## Present Study

-The data analyzed for the present study were obtained from teachers and student teachers who participated in a lab study, as part of a larger project targeting the development of classroom management in teachers.
+The data analyzed in the present study were obtained from in-service teachers and pre-service teachers who participated in a lab study as part of a larger project targeting the development of classroom management.

-As part of the larger project, participants came to the lab individually, and each taught a 15-minute, self-prepared micro-teaching unit to a “class” of three actors (trained student assistants).
-These actors performed nine, possibly disruptive, classroom events.
+As part of the larger project, participants came to the lab individually, and taught a 15-minute, self-prepared micro-teaching unit to a “class” of three actors (trained student assistants).
+These actors performed nine possibly disruptive, typical classroom events.
 The actors received standardized instructions on a screen (only visible to them, not to the participant) to perform a classroom event every one and a half minutes, and they performed the same scripted disruptions for all participants.
-While teaching, participants wore eye-tracking glasses, and additionally, their lessons were recorded by cameras.

 The micro-teaching unit, with its unfamiliar setting and the scripted disruptions of participants’ teaching flow, was potentially stressful.
-Thus, we were particularly interested in the development of participants’ HR before, during, and after this micro-teaching unit.
+Thus, we were particularly interested in the changes of participants’ HR before, during, and after this micro-teaching unit.
 We recorded HR data in five phases, with a total duration of approximately two hours: In the pre-teaching phase, participants were welcomed, prepared for the following micro-teaching unit, and familiarized with the setting.
-In the teaching phase, participants taught the micro-teaching unit and experienced the classroom disruptions.
-In the post-teaching phase, participants answered several questionnaires in a comfortable seated position.
-Next, in the interview phase, they watched the video of their 15-minute unit, rated the disruptive classroom events, and answered open questions.
-Finally, in the end phase, participants answered another questionnaire.
-These conditions were identical for all participants.
+In the teaching phase, participants taught the micro-teaching unit and experienced the possibly disruptive classroom events.
+In the post-teaching phase, participants answered several questionnaires.
+Next, in the interview phase, they watched the video of their micro-teaching unit and rated the disruptiveness of the classroom events.
+In the end phase, participants answered another questionnaire.
+These sequences were identical for all participants.
 During the entire study, participants wore a fitness tracker on their wrist.

-The goals of the present study were twofold:
+The aims of the present study were twofold: